zckv/mike_PSR/docs/index.md

-# mike_PSR

-Welcome to mike with python semantic release
+# Welcome to mike with python semantic release

 Mike-PSR for short ?

 This is a documentation commit-versioned that do many thing automatically.
 Such wow

 This is a small side project, go read PSR and mike documentation if necessary.
 I won't document much.

 Workflow: